org-roam/org-roam/doc/configuration.md

 Will result in the Org-roam buffer taking up 40% of the screen width.

+You can change backlinks appearance in the buffer by customizing `org-roam-backlink` face (`M-x customize-face org-roam-backlink`).

 ## Org-roam Links

 By default, links are inserted with the title as the link description.